seanconlon29/Tap-into-Your-Tastes/README.md

 </figure>

 #### Collaborative Model
-This model was created to predict a users' rating based on similar ratings of certain beers.
+This model was created to predict each users rating based on similars users ratings.
+This will provide an accurate list This model was created to predict a users' rating based on similar ratings of certain beers.
 Using this information it will then provide an accurate list of 5 beers that the user will most likely enjoy.
 The recommendations created were for not only recommending beers, but also breweries that produce similar ones to those highly rated.

 REWORD COMPLETELY, AWFUL JOB SEAN